Meteor-Stars/TimeCraft/README.md

 python TimeDP/utils/prepare_datasets.py
 ```

-This script will perform the following tasks:
+This script performs several preprocessing steps:

-- Download datasets including Monash University datasets (`temprain`, `wind_4_seconds`, `pedestrian`) and the TimeGAN stock dataset.
+1. **Dataset Download**:
+   - Automatically fetches public datasets from sources like Zenodo (e.g., Monash TSF datasets for temperature/rain, wind, and pedestrian counts).
-- Generate CSV files from predefined datasets such as solar, electricity, traffic, and others.
+   - Loads benchmark datasets (e.g., solar, electricity, traffic) using GluonTS.
+   - Also retrieves example financial time series from the TimeGAN repository (e.g., stock prices).

+2. **Data Preprocess**:
+   - Concatenates train and test splits to form a complete time series.
+   - Saves a multivariate series into a time-indexed CSV format under `./data/`.
+   - Converts `.tsf` (Time Series Format) files into pandas DataFrames.
+   - Extracts series based on feature tags like `PRCP_SUM` for rain or `T_MEAN` for temperature.

+3. **Sliding Window Segmentation**:
-- Segment data into training and validation sets with varying sequence lengths (24, 96, 168, 336) and save them as NumPy arrays.
+   - For each dataset, applies sliding window segmentation with various sequence lengths (`24, 96, 168, 336`).

-Your generated textual outputs will now be available in the specified output directory, ready for further analysis or utilization in downstream tasks.
+   - Each window forms a data sample of fixed length.
+   - Outputs `.npy` files for training and validation sets (e.g., `electricity_96_train.npy`).

+4. **Zero-shot Setup (Optional)**:
+   - For selected datasets like `stock` and `web`, prepares fixed test and prompt samples for zero-shot evaluation.
+   - Saves prompt/test slices and exports prompt sequences to CSV for inspection.

 ### 3. Preparation for text controlled generation (Optional)
 #### 3.1 Get text templates